 Cheaper tickets for trains from Warsaw to Berlin can be found when trips are booked in advance.
 Some experts recommend booking up to 90 days in advance of travel when possible, particularly around summertime, when European travel is at its peak.
 Train tickets typically get more expensive in the days before the scheduled train departure.
 If booking train tickets closer to departure, try to be flexible with the travel dates.
 Check out ticket prices for roughly three days on either side of the desired departure date, and choose connecting trains or slower journeys for cheaper alternatives.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany
+Reentry to Poland is allowed for: Entry is unrestricted for citizens and permanent residents of Germany

 The government of Poland has imposed these measures to reduce the spread of COVID-19:

 Last checked on 11/6/22.
 We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Warsaw from Berlin here.

 Here are some other resources that might have the information you need